Beijing Capital (PEK) Airport

-With over 83 million passengers annually, and three very long runways, Beijing Capital International Airport is hub for Air China, China Southern, and Hainan Airlines, and is served by a host of domestic and foreign airlines offering numerous direct and connecting flights to all points of the globe.
+With over 83 million passengers annually, and three very long runways, Beijing Capital International Airport is hub for Air China, China Southern, China Easern, Hainan, Shanghai & Shenzhen airlines, and is served by a host of domestic and foreign airlines offering numerous direct and connecting flights to all points of the globe.

 BCIAl has three passenger terminals - T1, T2 & T3--the'Dragon Terminal'.
 Each of the terminals has its own parking garage with large & small-car parking facilities.

 NOTE: While China has granted a 72-hour 'visa-free transit' for nationals of over 50 countries, including the U.S., it is strongly suggested to read the details outlined at 'Airways News' of March 18, 2015, see: http://airwaysnews.com/blog/2015/03/18/how-chinas-50-country-12-city-visa-free-transit-works/